Edward Happer is a registered dietitian and health blogger. He owns a nutrition clinic and shares his experience in running a business.

 - Keeping books of accounts and proper accounting records;

-- Producing a balance sheet and income statement that show a true and fair view;
+- Producing a balance sheet and income statement that shows a true and fair view;

 - Producing a directors’ report which is consistent with the financial statements and contains certain specified information.

-A director can be described as an agent with a fiduciary relationship with a principal, or company that employs him/her (a fiduciary relationship is one of trust).
+A director can be described as an agent with a fiduciary relationship with a principal or company that employs them (a fiduciary relationship is one of trust).
 In meeting their responsibilities of stewardship, managers have fiduciary duties to safeguard assets and implement and operate an adequate accounting and internal control system.

-Auditors act in the interest of the primary stakeholders whilst having regard to the wider public interest.
-The identity of the primary stakeholders in determined by reference to the statute of agreement requiring an audit.
+Auditors act in the interest of the primary stakeholders whilst having regard for the wider public interest.
+The identity of the primary stakeholders is determined by reference to the statute of the agreement requiring an audit.
 For companies, the primary stakeholder is the general body of shareholders.

 Objective and General Principles of Auditing Financial Statements

 The objective of an audit is to enable the auditor to express an opinion as to whether the financial statements are prepared, in all material respects, in accordance with an identified financial reporting framework.

 It is the management’s responsibility to prepare the financial statements.
 Whilst the auditor’s opinion adds credibility to the financial statements, it is no guarantee of future viability nor of management’s efficiency or effectiveness.
 A degree of imprecision is inevitable due to inherent uncertainties and the use of judgment.
 Only reasonable assurance is given.

 The amount of audit work is determined by judgement, professional bodies and legislation requirements, agreed-on terms of engagement, and the need to exercise professional scepticism.
 The ability to reduce audit risk is limited by the necessity to sample, inherent limitations in any accounting and control systems, possible fraudulent collusion and certain evidence that is not persuasive or conclusive.